 - Pilgrim Belle Sunset Cruise

-The Arc became a certified Sibshops provider in 2008 and since then has offered seasonal workshops for elementary school age siblings of children with special health and developmental needs.
-Sibshops is a unique support group provided in a social recreational environment utilizing trained staff and older (high school/college age) volunteers who have a sibling with a disability themselves.
-Workshops combine games, activities, and discussion in a way that allow sibs to share the good and not so good aspects of having a brother or sister with special needs.
-Programs, activities and events are taught or coached by qualified and dedicated professionals and are
+The Arc of Greater Plymouth is a certified Sibshops provider, offering seasonal workshops for school age siblings of children with special health and developmental needs.
+Sibshops is a unique support group provided in a social recreational environment, utilizing trained staff and volunteers who have a sibling with a disability themselves.
+Workshops combine games, activities, and discussion in a way that allow siblings to share their experiences of having a brother or sister with disabilities.